UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking: Acknowledgments

 \section{Acknowledgments}

-This work is supported in part by the National Key Research and Development Program of China (2023YFF1105102, 2023YFF1105105), the National Natural Science Foundation of China (Grant NO. 62020106012, 62332008, 62106089, U1836218, 62336004), the 111 Project of Ministry of Education of China (Grant No.B12018), and the UK EPSRC (EP/N007743/1, MURI/EPSRC/DSTL, EP/R018456/1).
+This work is supported in part by the National Key Research and Development Program of China (2023YFF1105102, 2023YFF1105105), the National Natural Science Foundation of China (Grant NO. 62020106012, 62332008, 62106089, U1836218, 62336004) and the 111 Project of Ministry of Education of China (Grant No.B12018).

+\begin{IEEEbiographynophoto}{He Wang} is now a Ph.D. student with the School of Artificial Intelligence and Computer Science, Jiangnan University.
+Her research interests include multi-modal object tracking and deep learning.\end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Tianyang Xu} (Member, IEEE) received the B.Sc. degree in electronic science and engineering from Nanjing University, Nanjing, China, in 2011, and the Ph.D. degree from the School of Artificial Intelligence and Computer Science, Jiangnan University, Wuxi, China, in 2019.
+He is currently an Associate Professor with the School of Artificial Intelligence and Computer Science, Jiangnan University.
+His research interests include visual tracking and deep learning. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Zhangyong Tang} is now a Ph.D. student with the School of Internet of Things Engineering, Jiangnan University.
 His research interests include multi-modal object tracking and deep learning.\end{IEEEbiographynophoto}